Inch has one reading period per year: March 15—April 15.

 - Nonfiction: Our theory is, if life is too short, as most agree it is, you shouldn’t need our full sixteen pages for a single essay.
 Submit your collection of a minimum of three essays in double-spaced format.

 - Poetry: We’ve always loved the brevity of poetry.
 Though we no longer have a line limit, we’re still looking for poems that celebrate compression.
-Submit your collection with no more than one poem per single-spaced page.
+Submit your collection with each single-spaced poem beginning on a new page.